davegallant/terraform-aws-beanstalk/README.md

 ## Description

-This is a sample app the deploys a hello world application to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), with its resources managed by terraform.
+This is a sample repo the deploys a hello world application to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), with its resources managed by terraform.

 This can be deployed entirely with [AWS Free Tier](https://aws.amazon.com/free/).